CommanderLake/LMStud/README.md

+Copyright (c) 2025 CommanderLake
+All rights reserved.

-﻿# 🦙 LM Stud – Local LLMs Minus the Lard
+# 🦙 LM Stud – Local LLMs Minus the Lard

 > **TL;DR**
 > A WinForms chat client for `llama.cpp`, `whisper.cpp` and your questionable life choices.